Written by Rose Souders

 Got the numbers?
 Okay, let’s move on!

-how to determine how much social media content you need to write
+How to determine how much social media content you need to write

 Now that you know what your conversion rates, average sale, and average reach, you can use these numbers to figure out how much social media content you need to write to hit your revenue goal.

-For example: Pretend the business Cotluck Ponsulting has an average reach of 100 people each Facebook post, a click through rate of 2%, and a purchase rate of 5%.
+For example: Pretend the business Cotluck Ponsulting has an average reach of 100 people each Facebook post, a click-through rate of 2%, and a purchase rate of 5%.
 That would mean that to hit a revenue goal of $2,000, its page content would need to be seen by over 20,000 people.
 Don’t glaze over yet – we have something for you so you don’t have to do the formula yourself.
 Stay with me.

 As you can see above, with just a bit of paid advertising, you can write a totally reasonable amount of content and add a bit of (strategic) paid advertising to get the result you need to make your revenue goal.
 So how much does this actually cost?

 So how much money do you really need to spend on paid advertising to hit your revenue goal?
-Well, this would depend on all the numbers you already pulled – click through rate, purchase rate, and average sale.
+Well, this would depend on all the numbers you already pulled – click-through rate, purchase rate, and average sale.

-In each of these hypothetical Cotluck Ponsulting scenarios (above), with the same ad budget you can get the same revenue result!
-Rather than spending time writing 40 posts and boosting them for just $5, it makes much more sense to write 13 high-quality interesting posts each month and increasing your budget to $15 per post.
+In each of these hypothetical Cotluck Ponsulting scenarios (above), with the same ad budget, you can get the same revenue result!
+Rather than spending time writing 40 posts and boosting them for just $5, it makes much more sense to write 13 high-quality interesting posts each month and increase your budget to $15 per post.
 This is a win-win situation.
-Your followers are happy because they’re not getting boring fluff content in their feed, your social media manager will be happy because they don’t need to write an uneccessary amount of content, and the head honcho will be happy because the team is being efficient and reaching revenue goals.
+Your followers are happy because they’re not getting boring fluff content in their feed, your social media manager will be happy because they don’t need to write an unnecessary amount of content, and the head honcho will be happy because the team is being efficient and reaching revenue goals.

 The Moral of the Story

 Today’s social media atmosphere is a pay-to-play environment.
 If you want to have control over reaching your revenue goals via social media, then you need to invest in paid advertising.
-Unless you’re super crafty, come up with some off-the-wall unique campaign, or have a rolodex of high-dollar contacts to team up with, it just won’t happen.
+Unless you’re super crafty, come up with some off-the-wall unique campaign, or have a Rolodex of high-dollar contacts to team up with, it just won’t happen.
 Social media is a tool and you need to use it wisely.